arshad-yaseen/ecmascript-native-parser-benchmark/README.md

 **Language:** Zig

-A high-performance & spec-compliant JavaScript/TypeScript compiler written in Zig.
+A high-performance JavaScript and TypeScript toolchain written in pure Zig.
+It includes a robust parser designed for speed and efficiency.

 ### [Oxc](https://github.com/oxc-project/oxc)

 **Language:** Rust

-A high-performance JavaScript and TypeScript parser written in Rust.
+A collection of high-performance tools for JavaScript and TypeScript.
+While it features an industry-leading parser, Oxc is a comprehensive suite that includes a linter, resolver, transformer, and minifier, all optimized for maximum throughput.

 ### [SWC](https://github.com/swc-project/swc)

 **Language:** Rust

-An extensible Rust-based platform for compiling and bundling JavaScript and TypeScript.
+A comprehensive JavaScript toolchain written in Zig.

 ### [Jam](https://github.com/srijan-paul/jam)